Kim Kardashian & Kanye West Working On New Baby Name To Honor Late Parents, Per ‘HL’

 According to Hollywood Life, Kim Kardashian stunned fans during an appearance on Jimmy Kimmel Live!, where she told the audience that she was considering naming her newest little bundle of joy Rob, after her brother and late father.

-However, sources tell the outlet that the couple aren’t set on the name, and have been work-shopping some other monikers for their fourth child.
+However, sources tell the outlet that the couple isn’t set on the name, and have been brainstorming some other monikers for their fourth child.

-“Kim and Kanye both have ideas for the name of baby number four but they definitely don’t have a name picked out to be the 100% final pick,” an insider told the outlet, adding that they would like to play off of Kanye’s late mother’s name, Donda.
+“Kim and Kanye both have ideas for the name of baby number four but they definitely don’t have a name picked out to be the 100 percent final pick,” an insider told the outlet, adding that they would like to play off of Kanye’s late mother’s name, Donda.

 The pair are said to be putting the names of both of their late parents, Rob and Donda together, and reportedly like the name Ronde, like the NFL star who has the same name.

 “They do like the name Ronde.
-So its still a mystery to them with some finalists, they have about a handful options that need to be chopped down once we get closer to the actual birth.
+So it’s still a mystery to them with some finalists, they have about a handful of options that need to be chopped down once we get closer to the actual birth.
 They don’t have all the time in the world to decide, but they at least have some wiggle room for the time being,” the insider says.

 As previously reported by The Inquisitr, Kim Kardashian and Kanye West allegedly make a production out of naming their children.
 The pair already have three kids, North, Saint, and Chicago, all of whom have unique names, and have been busy trying to agree on what to call their second son.